Sale: 560 / Evening Sale, Dec. 06. 2024 in Munich Lot 47

 Upon completing his first degree in Dresden, George Grosz came to Berlin in January 1912 and enrolled to study under Emil Orlik at the School of Applied Arts.
 With Orlik's support, he received a state-funded scholarship.
 His early artistic output was mainly drawings; his first known painting dates from 1915.
 Unfortunately, his education was suddenly interrupted when World War I broke out.
 In November 1914, George Grosz volunteered for military service.
 However, after a stay in a military hospital and an operation for a sinus infection, he was discharged as unfit for service as early as May 1915.
 Even though George Grosz was never deployed at the front, the war left deep scars that can also be seen in his art.
 In the years that followed, he addressed not only war scenes but also urban life in Berlin, where war's impact on society became increasingly visible.
 Apocalyptic street scenes and people scarred by war found their way into his drawings as protagonists of often tumultuous scenes.

 The present drawing “Tumult” was also created during this period.
 It is an impressive document of the artist's perception of social circumstances at the time and how he processed them in his art.
 Crowds of people converge in great simultaneity in a canyon of houses under a cloudy sky with a gloomy sun.
 The scene appears futuristic and expressive, with the fat faces in hats mostly turned towards the viewer and fists raised to the sky, interrupted by jagged lines and hatching.
 With the creation of drawings like this, George Grosz came to the art scene's attention.
 His friend Theodor Däubler published an article with several drawings in 1916, and two of Grosz's drawings were also printed in the magazine “Neue Jugend.”
 That same year, George Grosz began to work on his painting “Metropolis,” which contains elements of our drawing, such as the ominous, low sun above the crowded urban street canyons.
-However, the artist's position on the war events is not only visible in his art in the year the drawing was created.
+However, the artist's position on the war is not only visible in his art in the year the drawing was created.
 In 1916, out of great dislike for how his home country was waging the war, he changed his German name, Georg Ehrenfried Groß, to the American version, George Grosz.
 [AR]

 George Grosz